 - Conditional Pass - ?: with a probability of >50% to 95% of being within the specification, taking into account the measurement uncertainty (MU) (ILAC-G8:09/2019 Fig. 5, Conditional Pass)

 - ?!: over the intervention limit but with a probability of >50 % to 95 % of being within the specification, taking into account the MU

 - Conditional Fail - X?: with a probability of >50% to 95% of being outside the specification, taking into account the MU (ILAC-G8:09/2019 Fig. 5, Conditional Fail)

 - Fail - X: >95 % probability of being outside the specification (ILAC-G8:09/2019 Fig. 5, Fail)

 Decision rules for conformity assessment: The so-called "ILAC evaluation" (ILAC = International Laboratory Accreditation Cooperation) is used in esz calibration certificates to determine the decision rules and their measurement step evaluation (in the example in red, not in accordance with the specifications):

-- None: Standard decision rule (evaluation "PASS"), but without risk marking, i.e. question marks are suppressed during calibration and in the calibration certificate.
+- None: Decision rule according to ILAC evaluation "PASS" but without risk marking, i.e. question marks do not show during calibration and in the calibration certificate.

-- PASS: Standard decision rule according to esz QM system.
-Measurement results according to ILAC G8:03/2009 Fig. Case 1 and Case 2 are assessed as conforming to the specifications.
-Cases according to ILAC G8:03/2009 Fig. 1 Case 3 and Case 4 are not considered to comply with the specifications.
+- PASS: Standard decision rule according to the QM system of esz AG.
+Measurement results according to ILAC-G8:09/2019 Fig. 5, Pass and Conditional Pass are assessed as conforming to the specifications.
+Cases according to ILAC-G8:09/2019 Fig. 5, Conditional Fail and Fail are not considered to comply with the specifications.

 Extensive reporting: In addition to the conformity statement about accordance with the specifications, esz calibration certificates contain extensive data and terms such as